 - Planning Conditions and Fees

 The Town and Country Planning (Development Management Procedure) (England) (Amendment) Order 2013 applies to full and outline applications where a Design and Access Statement is required.

-(b) where any part of the development is in a designated area (Conservation area, a property appearing on the World
+- Applications for development in a designated area (Conservation area, a property appearing on the World

 Heritage List kept under article 11(2) of the 1972 UNESCO Convention Concerning the Protection of the World

-Cultural and National Heritage (a World Heritage Site) for development consisting of -
+Cultural and National Heritage (a World Heritage Site), where the proposed development consists of:

-(ii) the provision of a building or buildings where the floor space created by the development is 100 square metres
+- a building or buildings where the floor space created by the development is of 100 square metres or more.

 The Town and Country Planning (Development Management Procedure) (England) Order 2015 (Amendment in relation to design and access statements) contains further information.